 Northern Plains Hedgehogs

-Hedgehogs are for the most part, nocturnal animals.
+Hedgehogs are nocturnal animals.
 They will sleep for the majority of the day, and be most active from dust to dawn.
-During the day, they should be provided with a small animal igloo, an old t-shirt, fleece strips, or anything else that they can burrow or hide in.
-Along with our fleece liners, we also make hedgehog bags that they can crawl and burrow in.
+During the day, they should be provided with a small animal igloo, an old t-shirt, fleece strips, snuggle bag, fleece, or anything else that they can burrow or hide in.
+They like to feel secure and safe when they sleep.

 Hedgehogs have a variety of sounds that all mean different things.
 They also have a very keen sense of hearing that should be taken into consideration at all times.
-Here are a few sounds that we have heard out of our own hedgehogs:
+Here are a few sounds that hedgehogs may make:

-Self annointing is an often discussed part of hedgehog ownership.
-Many first time hedgehog owners post panicky messages to mailing lists or hedgehog friendly forums with concerns of seizures, vomiting, ect.
+Annointing is an often discussed part of hedgehog ownership.
+Many first time hedgehog owners post panicky messages to groups or hedgehog friendly forums with concerns of seizures, vomiting, ect.
 None of these are to be worried about; self annointing is a completely natural behavior of hedgehogs that is displayed by a particularly interesting new scent or taste.

 It begins with a hedgehog chewing or licking on something, which can be almost anything that is new to the hedgehog.
 They then usually chomp their teeth a few times, and begin to produce a white foamy spit.
 Then, they bend into amazingly impossible contortions and wipe this saliva onto their quills.
 Typical target areas are going to be the rump or the sides, but I have seen hedgehogs that were capable of annointing right in the middle of their backs above their shoulder blades.
 Often, the animal will fall completely over onto their sides or back while vigorously spreading the foamy saliva as far as the tongue can reach.